stellar-deprecated/docs/guides/concepts/list-of-operations.md

 ## Create Passive Sell Offer
 [JavaScript](https://stellar.github.io/js-stellar-sdk/Operation.html#.createPassiveSellOffer) | [Java](https://stellar.github.io/java-stellar-sdk/org/stellar/sdk/CreatePassiveSellOfferOperation.Builder.html) | [Go](https://godoc.org/github.com/stellar/go/txnbuild#CreatePassiveSellOffer)

-Creates, updates, or deletes an offer to sell one asset for another, otherwise known as a "ask" order or "offer" on a traditional orderbook, _without taking a reverse offer of equal price_.
+Creates an offer to sell one asset for another, otherwise known as a "ask" order or "offer" on a traditional orderbook, _without taking a reverse offer of equal price_.

 A passive sell offer is an offer that does not act on and take a reverse offer of equal price.